 Sediment: When soil enters a waterbody through erosion, streambank degradation, or runoff it can smother life on the bottom and decrease visibility (as measured by turbidity) that can interfere with avoidance of predators, finding food, and reproductive activity, e.g., trout, darters, mussels, and a variety of insect larvae.
 Sediment is the most common type of pollution in North Carolina.
 Streams that lack vegetation on their banks and floodplain (called a riparian buffer) can receive sediment from stream bank erosion.
 Runoff from parking lots, unpaved roads, construction sites, logging areas, and agricultural fields can also carry sediment into streams during rainfall events.

 Pathogens: Fecal coliform and other pathogens* are contaminants that impair a water’s recreational use because they can make people ill.
 Pathogens can enter water bodies through a variety of means including failing septic systems, leaking sewer lines, runoff from livestock areas, urban stormwater runoff and outfalls, and problems with wastewater treatment plants.

-The following map provides additional detail on water quality in the Upper French Broad Basin.
+The map below provides additional detail on water quality in the Upper French Broad Basin, click HERE for the interactive version.
 Included are the locations of sampling sites, active projects , impaired waters, etc. Following the map is additional information on the types of water quality data that are collected across the basin and typical remedies used to address water quality issues.